duritong/ocp-handson-lab/content/index.md

 ### Create a new project on the cli

-Create a project called `userXY-cli`
+Create a project called `userXY-cli` - Projects or also called namespaces (the Kubernetes representation) are a way to organize, administrate and compartinalize your resource within kubernetes.

 You can get help by